Public Protection Officer

 - Experience of conducting structured risk assessments of situations or people

 Hours of work are 37 hours per week Monday to Friday, working office hours with a degree of flexibility to meet operational/appointment needs.
+This post is offered on a permanent basis.

 The role may be required to work at other establishments across Suffolk Constabulary as may be reasonably required.
 Police Staff Conditions of Service will be adhered to in such circumstances.